websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configuration-framework/completely-custom-configuration.md

     ![Navigate to U2G5 configuration in system settings.](./completely-custom-configuration/images/01.png)

-    Note that this view is being delivered by a custom JSP file.
+    Note that this view is delivered by a custom JSP file.
+Let's see how this is done.

 ## Create the Configuration Interface